socratools/socranop/README.md

 ### Upgrading

-Simply update your package from pip, and rerun `socranop-installtool --post-install` to ensure the D-Bus service, XDG desktop entry, man pages, etc. are upgraded to the latest version.
+Simply update your package from pip, and rerun `socranop-installtool post-pip-install` to ensure the D-Bus service, XDG desktop entry, man pages, etc. are upgraded to the latest version.

 It is not normally required to update the udev rules after an upgrade, but if